 While both chest strap and optical sensors measure your heart rate, they do it in two different ways, with two different technologies.

-Chest strap measures the electrical activity of the heart, and it’s recognized as the most precise way to measure heart rate.
+The chest strap measures the electrical activity of the heart, and it’s recognized as the most precise way to measure heart rate.
 The optical heart rate sensor measures changes in the size of blood vessels with the help of LED lights and a light detector – ultimately giving you your heart rate just as well.

 Another practical thing is that the electrodes on the chest strap need moisture to work, meaning that you must have some water handy to get the chest strap sensor to function.
-Optical heart rate sensor doesn’t need any moistening so it’s in that sense quicker to put on and start training with.
+The optical heart rate sensor doesn’t need any moistening so it’s in that sense quicker to put on and start training with.

-Next, you could check out the feature comparison table – which might sound dry but actually gets you the abc quickly.
+Next, you could check out the feature comparison table – which might sound dry but actually gets you the ABC quickly.